polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/index.md

 Substrate provides a set of modules, called pallets, that can be composed and configured.
 Substrate also provides the support libraries necessary to let these pallets interact with the client.
 Each pallet contains domain-specific logic and storage items.
-At the runtime level, you can add your own modules by using the standard pallet interfaces and access the public methods and traits of other pallets.
+At the runtime level, you can add your own pallets by using the standard pallet interfaces and access the public methods and traits of other pallets.

 The entire set of pallets and support libraries is called _FRAME._ FRAME interacts with the client